MarlinFirmware/Marlin/README.md

 Currently integrated models include Supported Models: :A10(C/CT/D/E3/M/T)/A20(C/CT/D/E3/M/T)/A30(C/CT/D/E3/M/T)/I3PRO(A/B/C/W/X/C/CT/D/E3/M/T)/E180/D200/M201/Ender3/Bear & there variants hundreds of combinations + more will be added.

-If you expect this fork to be maintained and technical support for it, I’m going to need your support in return to make it all happen.
+If you expect this fork to be maintained and technical support for it, I’m going to need your support in return to make it happen.

 Additional features/models/ect integration can be requested and donations are a great motivation, you may also submit pull requests if you would rather code it your self and request it be merged.